vvr-rao/Flask-on-AWS-EKS/README.md

 <br>aws sts get-caller-identity
 <br>aws sts get-session-token

 (wierdly, I tried this in Cloud9 and, for some reason, I could not configure the CLI and aws sts get-session-token was throwing me an error.
-I could not troubleshoot so switched to using a regular EC2 instance)
+I could not troubleshoot so switched to using a regular EC2 instance for my development)

 ## Step 3 - Create an EKS Cluster with nodes.
 This is easy with eksctl.
 This is the command I used;